JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ### Navigation plugin

 The Eleventy version uses an [Eleventy navigation plugin](https://www.11ty.dev/docs/plugins/navigation/).
-I'm probably missing something, but as far as I can tell, here the plugin is used to add `aria-current` to 3 links.
+I'm probably missing something, but it looks like here the plugin is used to add an `aria-current` attribute to 3 links.

 Invoking magic to do this sort of thing feels like overkill to me.
-I implemented this by addition conditions to the 3 links in question:
+I implemented this by adding conditions to the 3 links in question:

 ```
 ${ _.area === "Home" ? `aria-current="page"` : "" }